 Wounded soldiers that had undergone surgery or suffered serious illness needed somewhere to rest and recuperate before returning to the front line.
 To accommodate this, additional hospitals were set-up across Britain.

 In 1914, Norfolk women were mobilised through a uniquely feminine type of patriotism closely intertwined with the idea of ‘women’s duties’.
-In contrast, a number of pacifist communities spread across Britain with an increasing number of female reformers.
+Women had traditionally been involved in charity work, and rapidly directed these roles towards the war effort.

 How did the First World War affect local communities and women?
-Delve into the history of life on the home front in Great Yarmouth, Raveningham and the Flegg villages of Hemsby, Martham, Winterton, Somerton, Scratby and Caister.
+Explore the role of the sub-postmistress and delve into the history of life on the home front in Great Yarmouth, Raveningham and the Flegg villages.